scala-js/scala-js-website/doc/interoperability/facade-types.md

 Any other body will be handled as if it were `= js.native`, and a warning will be emitted.
 (In Scala.js 1.0.0, this will become an error.)

-**0.5.x note**: In Scala.js 0.5.x, `= js.native` did not exist either.
-The recommended
-best practice was to put `???` as body, but this was not enforced by the compiler.
-This has been changed to improve intuition and remove warts.

 Here is an example giving types to a small portion of the API of `Window` objects in browsers.